bytedance/mona-templates/mini/README.md

-# mona-app
+# mona-mini
-This is a mona app project
+This is a mona mini project